IlMusu/IlMusuEnchantmentsMod/README.md

 1. Bow item
 2. Crossbow item

+This enchantment <b>is not compatible</b> with:
+1. Sky Hook Enchantment

 ## DREAMLIKE ENCHANTMENT (III)
 The <b>Dreamlike Enchantment</b> decreases the probability of Phantoms spawning because of player insomnia: the insomnia reduction increases with the level of the enchantments and at the maximum level prevents completely the spawning of Phantoms.